Mailchimp Data Security and Privacy

-- MailChimp delivers more than 5 billion emails a month for more than 4 million users.
-We use multiple MTAs, placed in different world-class data centers, around the US.
+- Mailchimp delivers billions of emails a month for millions of users.
+We use multiple MTAs, placed in different world-class data centers around the United States.

-- We have DDOS mitigation in place at all our data centers
+- We have DDOS mitigation in place at all of our data centers.

 - We have a documented "in case of nuclear attack on a data center" infrastructure continuity plan.

 Protection from Data Loss, Corruption

 - All databases are kept separate and dedicated to preventing corruption and overlap.
 We have multiple layers of logic that segregate user accounts from each other.

 - Account data is mirrored and regularly backed up off site.

 - Mailchimp account passwords are hashed.
 Our own staff can't even view them.
 If you lose your password, it can't be retrieved—it must be reset.